-On behalf of Chapter 65 members welcome to our page with some general information about this newest Muskies, Inc. Chapter starting with a brief history, community involvement, mission, vision and goal statements:
+On behalf of Chapter 65 members welcome to our page with some general information about this Muskies, Inc. Chapter starting with a brief history, community involvement, mission, vision and goal statements:

-We currently have active members from Colorado, Idaho, Montana, Utah, Wisconsin and Wyoming.
-We consist not only of experienced rod and reel anglers but also experienced fly fishing anglers.
-Chapter members have thousands of hours on the water many actively fishing for this species for 10 plus years.
+We currently have active members from Colorado, Idaho, Montanta, Utah, Washington, Wisconsin, and Wyoming.
+We consist not only of experience rod and reel anglers, but also experienced fly fishing anglers.
+Chapter members have thousands of hours on the water, many actively fishing for this species for 10 plus years.
 We also are students having thousands of hours of research off the water.

 Goal: Recruit new like-minded members and promote education for the future of tiger muskie fishing.